blairw/debian-pihole-node/README.md

 - SSD: 10GiB
 - RAM: 1GiB

+When using Fedora Cockpit:

+- Do not run the VM right away after creating!
+Make sure you Edit it first.
+- Remove the default Network entry
+- Create a new Network entry set to **Direct Attachment to en1234** as per https://unix.stackexchange.com/questions/564353/passthrough-of-vms-to-local-network-bridging-fedora-31-server

 ## Installation of Debian

 - Use normal install, not graphical install, since we have only 512MB RAM